 How does machine learning help boost sales and increase ROI?

 Let’s assume you are launching an ad on Google with lots of keywords.
 You have spent a certain amount on each keyword, achieved a certain sales figure, and divided your sales by the ROI.
 You have sorted these keywords by arranging them in descending order by their ROI, then plotted 100% of the costs (cumulative) on the X-axis, and plotted all business outcomes in the form of sales or profit on the Y-axis.
 Having done so, this will give you your ‘performance curve’:

 The purpose of using marketing technology is to remove unnecessary controls.
 In this case, we need to remove poor keywords that are negatively impacting your ROI.
 You cannot afford to invest in these keywords, therefore their respective budgets can be cut.

 By employing new and more efficient methods, you can change the performance curve itself.
 You can achieve higher performance with the same budget and keywords.
-To illustrate this, back at OZON.ru in 2016, we used machine learning-powered bid modifiers for search ads and thus helped Google and Yandex attract higher quality repeat audiences.
+In 2016, we used machine learning-powered bid modifiers for search ads and thus helped Google attract higher quality repeat audiences.

 As a result, your revenue grows, you earn a higher marginal ROI than your target figure, and it helps you unlock new opportunities.
 For instance, by investing in new keywords and increasing spending, you can achieve higher performance on your target ROI figure.